-2.10 CLASS SCHEDULES & CALENDAR:
+2.9 CLASS SCHEDULES & CALENDAR:

-Program schedules will be distributed during orientation or the first day of the program (whichever comes first).
-Also, the current school year calendar is on the Sandusky Career Center Website, www.sanduskycareercenter.org.
+Program schedules will be distributed during orientation or the first day of the program.

 SECTION 3 PROGRAM POLICIES

 3.1 ATTENDANCE POLICY

 All students should strive to achieve satisfactory performance levels by maintaining a minimum of 90% ATTENDANCE for the course.
 Instructors record and monitor attendance hours regularly, communicating any issues directly with students.
 Student attendance percentages are calculated based on the number of hours they are physically present in class.
 Students who arrive late or leave early will not receive credit for the time they missed.